simonegaiera/developer_day_terraform/README.md

     - variables.tf
 3. Modify accordingly if the project already exist
 4. Create the user_list.csv to include all your user, from the template
+5. Create the ".env" file from the template
-5. Run "python create_env.py" to generate the Terraform file for Database Users and Project Invitation
+6. Run "python create_env.py" to generate the Terraform file for Database Users and Project Invitation

 ### Run Terraform